carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 </pre>
 <img class="b30" src="https://carolinafishes.github.io/images/TOAST_VisThreshold.png" alt="">
 <br>
-The above plots shows your total remaing missing data (left), how much missing data was removed (right), and how much missing data was in the originally present in your data (right).
+The above plots shows your total remaining missing data (left), how much missing data was removed (right), and how much missing data was in the originally present in your data (right).
 In each case the bars are color coded by taxa.
 <br>
 <br>
 In addition to thinking about missing data between taxa, it may also be of interest to look between loci and taxa at different hierarchical levels.